 Wendell C. Bennett, Ancient Arts of the Andes, exh. cat.
 (New York: Museum of Modern Art, 1954), 88, fig. 100.

 Art Institute of Chicago, “Gaffron Collection Acquired,” The Art Institute of Chicago Quarterly 50, 1 (Feb.
 1, 1956), 2 (ill.).

-Allen Wardwell, Primitive Art in the Collections of the Art Institute of Chicago (Art Institute of Chicago, 1965), fig. 3 (ill.).
+Allen Wardwell, Primitive Art in the Collections of the Art Institute of Chicago (Chicago: Art Institute of Chicago, 1965), fig. 3 (ill.).

-Richard Townsend with Elizabeth Pope.
-2016.
-Indian Art of the Americas at the Art Institute of Chicago.
-Art Institute of Chicago and Yale University Press, p.
-368, cat.
+Richard Townsend with Elizabeth Pope, Indian Art of the Americas at the Art Institute of Chicago (Chicago: Art Institute of Chicago, 2016), 368, cat.
 345 (ill.).

-Museum of Modern Art, New York, Ancient Arts of the Andes, Jan.
-25-March 21, 1954; travelled to Minneapolis Institute of Arts and the California Palace of the Legion of Honor, San Francisco, cat.
+New York, Museum of Modern Art, Ancient Arts of the Andes, Jan.
+25-March 21, 1954, no cat. no.; Minneapolis Institute of Arts and the California Palace of the Legion of Honor, San Francisco, cat.

 Object information is a work in progress and may be updated as new research findings emerge.
 To help improve this record, please email .
 Information about image downloads and licensing is available here.